e-Learning Authoring Conference Sessions

 -

-I really liked the additional tracks.
+I really enjoyed the expanded scope.

 (2006)